 More recently another use of the word “cabotage” has become used in the container industry, which could be explained as “empty container repositioning”.

-In container logistics, an all-too-common problem is having the right containers at the right location at the right time—something that very often involves moving empty containers from surplus to deficit locations.
-All container market participants (be it container liners, leasing companies or traders) face this issue and it is estimated that about every third container is being moved empty.
-Cabotage (or one-way cabotage) is an alternative to moving the boxes empty by providing the assets temporarily to a different company which use these for their own freight.
+In container logistics, an all-too-common problem is having the right containers at the right location at the right time.
+Something that very often involves moving empty containers from surplus to deficit locations.
+All container market participants (be it container liners, leasing companies or traders) face this issue.
+It is estimated that about every third container is being moved empty.
+Cabotage (or one-way cabotage) is an alternative to moving the boxes empty.
+It is done by providing the assets temporarily to a different company.
+This firm then uses the boxes for their own freight.
 The idea is, that the boxes will then be returned in a location where the container owner needs them again.

 Container cabotage made easy